 That is A LOT more work than just taking a pic, editing and posting.
 Is it worth it?
 Sometimes I think it is.
 And sometimes I think it isn’t!
 There are times I actually get a better shot using my phone because I still haven’t mastered the system, my digital camera or the editing process yet.
 And as I mentioned, sometimes there’s a disconnect between viewing the photos on my computer screen and my phone.
 For pictures for our blog I am very happy I have the option of my digital camera.
 But some days I just don’t have time (or patience) for all that extra work.

 Clearly there are a lot of things to consider before investing in a digital camera.
 I hope that by weighing the above list of pros and cons you will feel more confident with how to make the best decision for you.
-The last thoughts I will leave you with to help you decide whether or not you are ready to take the leap to buying a digital camera is this:

 - How much do I CARE about the quality of my photos?
 Are they “good enough” for my purposes?
 Or do I constantly feel like they are falling short of what I imagine they could or should be?